-Europe is experiencing an increase in demand for slower-growing poultry breeds.
+Europe is experiencing an increase in demand for slower-growing breeds.
 The momentum of this poultry market sector is likely to follow on an upward trend.

 With an aim to offer the global poultry market a diverse range of products suitable for all segments, Aviagen® has been developing the Rowan Range® portfolio for selected niche markets, – including the slower-growing, free range and organic sectors, – for more than a decade.
 The primary poultry breeder continues to enhance this line of slower-growing and coloured birds alongside its conventional products.